Coast Guard, DHS.

 U.S.C.
 United States Code

-This rule establishes a permanent safety zone between mile marker (MM) 94 (29°57′32″ N, 90°03′05″ W) and MM 97 (29°55′19″ N, 90°04′00″ W), NAD83 datum, on the Lower Mississippi River, above Head of Passes.
-While this zone encompasses a three-mile section of the waterway, the COTP will limit the enforcement of the zone only to the areas necessary for the protection of life on these navigable waters before, during, and after firework displays.
-No vessel or person is permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
+The COTP proposes to establish a permanent safety zone between mile marker (MM) 94 and MM 97 on the Lower Mississippi River.
+While this zone would encompass a three-mile section of the waterway, the COTP would limit the enforcement of the zone only to the areas necessary for the protection of life on these navigable waters before, during, and after the fireworks.
+No vessel or person would be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
 A designated representative means any Coast Guard commissioned, warrant, or petty officer of the U.S. Coast Guard assigned to units under the operational control of USCG Sector New Orleans.
-Persons and vessels requiring entry into this proposed safety zone must request permission from the COTP or a designated representative.
+Persons and vessels requiring entry into this proposed safety zone must request permission from the COTP or a Start Printed Page 28176designated representative.
 They may be contacted on VHF-FM Channel 16 or 67 or by telephone at (504) 365-2200.
-Persons and vessels permitted to enter the safety zone must transit at their slowest safe speed and comply with all lawful directions issued by the COTP or the designated representative.
+Persons and vessels permitted to enter the proposed safety zone must transit at their slowest safe speed and comply with all lawful directions issued by the COTP or the designated representative.

-In accordance with 33 CFR 165.7, for each enforcement of the safety zone established under this proposed rule, the COTP will publish a notice of enforcement in the Federal Register as early as practicable.
-The COTP or a designated representative will inform Start Printed Page 39883the public of the enforcement area and period of this safety zone through Vessel Traffic Service Advisories, Broadcast Notices to Mariners (BNMs), Local Notice to Mariners (LNMs), and/or Marine Safety Information Bulletins (MSIBs) as appropriate.
+In accordance with 33 CFR 165.7, for each enforcement of the safety zone established under this proposed rule, the COTP would publish a notice of enforcement in the Federal Register as early as is practicable.
+The COTP or a designated representative would inform the public of the enforcement area and period of this safety zone through Vessel Traffic Service Advisories, Broadcast Notices to Mariners (BNMs), Local Notice to Mariners (LNMs), and/or Marine Safety Information Bulletins (MSIBs) as appropriate.
+The regulatory text we are proposing appears at the end of this document.

 A. Regulatory Planning and Review